BCI-HCI-IITKGP/Cognitive-Mental-workload-EEG-Data/README.md

 # Cognitive-Workload Data

-It includes Cognitive workload data ) for 5 subjects collected using Emotiv Epoc+ device at BCI-HCI Labaratory in IIT Kharagpur.
+It includes Cognitive workload data of 5 subjects collected using Emotiv Epoc+ device at BCI-HCI Labaratory in IIT Kharagpur.

 - Five Class Data
   - Idle